The best sales to shop today: GameStop, Bose headphones, Baublebar and more - CNN Underscored

 Apple iPads on sale at Amazon and Walmart

-If you’ve been looking for a tablet, now’s the perfect time to buy since the Apple iPad Air and the 8th-generation iPad are both on sale now.
-If you need lots of performance, consider the latest iPad Air, which has a lightning fast processor, an iPad Pro-like design and is $50 off at $949 at Amazon.
-Or if you just want an everyday iPad that’s great for everyone, snag the 8th-generation iPad which is $299, down from $329 now at Walmart and Amazon.
+If you’ve been looking for a tablet, now’s the perfect time to buy since the Apple iPad Air and the eighth-generation iPad are both on sale now.
+If you need lots of performance, consider the latest iPad Air, which has a lightning-fast processor, has an iPad Pro-like design and is $50 off at $949 at Amazon.
+Or, if you just want an everyday iPad that’s great for everyone, snag the eighth-generation iPad, which is $299, down from $329, now at Walmart and Amazon.

-Stock up on loungewear, or some breezy clothing for the warmer weather at Lands’ End for 50% off when you use the code SUNNY.
+Stock up on loungewear or some breezy clothing for the warmer weather at Lands’ End for 50% off when you use the code SUNNY.
 Now through March 4, you can score this deep discount on nearly everything on the site, including menswear, womenswear and even clothes for the little ones.

 Get ready for the spring weather and stock up on men’s polos, tees and more for an extra 25% off at Original Penguin.
 More than 100 styles are seeing this discount, so there are plenty of options to keep you looking fresh whether you’re getting out on the golf course or just spending some time in the backyard.